AmadeusITGroup/cloud-cost-allocation/tests/test10/README.md

 # test10

+Test for:
-Test for null and negative allocation keys
+- Null and negative allocation keys
+- Cross instance allocation that is discarded by config